KwatMDPhD/Note/name.md

 Name after content (not data structure or type).

-Name as generally as possible.
+Name as generally as possible without risking being false.

-Names must never be false.

 Name numbers with equations in mind: probability ➡ `pr`, entropy ➡ `en`, fraction ➡ `fr`, and number of things ➡ `um`.

+When using external tools, use their standard names.

 Differentiate ones with the same content by numbering: `t1` and `t2`.